wisemen-digital/web-onboarding-codelab/index.md

 That's why we will start with creating a service that will be used to send the login request to the backend.

-### Creating the HTTP client

-- Add the `axios` package to the project.
-- Create a new file called `httpClient.ts` in the `src/http` folder.
-- Create a new instance of axios and export it.
-- Add an interceptor that will be used to add the `Authorization` header to all requests.

-### Creating the auth service

-- Create a new file called `auth.service.ts` in the `src/services` folder.
-- Import the `httpClient` from the `src/http` folder.
-- Create a new function called `login` that takes a `username` and `password` as parameters.
-- Use the `httpClient` to make a `POST` request to the `/login` endpoint.

 ## PROJECT: Router

 The router is the core of Vue.js applications.
 It is used to navigate between different views.
 It is also used to add guards to specific routes.
 This is useful when you want to protect a route from being accessed by unauthorized users.

-### Creating the router

-- Create a new file `router.ts` in the `src/router` folder.
-- Implement a router using the `createRouter` function from `vue-router`.
-- Create empty components called `LoginView.vue` and `TodoView.vue` in the `src/views` folder.
-- Add a `login` and `todos` route to the router that lazy loads the `LoginView` and `TodoView` components.

-### Router guards

-- Add a `beforeEnter` guard to the `todos` route that checks if the user is logged in.
-- If the user is not logged in, redirect the user to the `login` route.
-- If the user is logged in, continue to the `todos` route.

 ## PROJECT: Auth store